danielabar/meblog/src/markdown/rails-query-perf.md

 ---
 title: "Efficient Database Queries in Rails: A Practical Approach"
-featuredImage: "../images/rails-query-perf-kurt-cotoaga-0b5g9_pnMqc-unsplash.jpg"
+featuredImage: "../images/rails-query-perf-torsten-dederichs-p_c4k2pXkkk-unsplash.jpg"
 description: "Explore a practical guide to optimizing database queries in Rails applications.
 Learn step-by-step enhancements, from indexing strategies to column selection."
 date: "2024-03-01"
 category: "rails"
 related:
-  - "A Tale of Rails, ChatGPT, and Scopes"
+  - "Roll Your Own Search with Rails and Postgres: Search Engine"
-  - "Understanding ActiveRecord Dependent Options"
+  - "Use UUID for primary key with Rails and Postgres"
   - "Homebrew Postgresql Service not Starting Resolved"
 ---